 Calico cats have a combination of white, black, and orange patches.
 Dilute calicos have a similar pattern, but the colors are more subdued, featuring gray, cream, and lighter orange tones.

-It’s important to note that rarity can vary by region, and trends in coat colors can change over time.
 Additionally, preferences for certain colors can influence perceptions of rarity.
 While these colors are often considered rarer, each Maine Coon is unique, and individual preferences for coat colors can vary widely among cat enthusiasts.